brightsign/dev-cookbook/examples/autorun-zip-package/README.md

 -   Keep `autorun.zip` small (< 100MB)
 -   Download large assets after provisioning
--   Use the `cache/` directory for downloaded content
 -   Implement progressive downloading in your application

 ## File Descriptions